spinalcom/spinal-organ-connector-modbus/README.md

-# spinal-organ-api-otis
+# spinal-organ-connector-modbus
-Simple BOS-Otis api connector to register tickets containing various elevator data
+Simple BOS-MODBUS connector.

 ## Getting Started

-These instructions will guide you on how to install and make use of the spinal-organ-api-otis.
+These instructions will guide you on how to install and make use of the spinal-organ-connector-modbus.

 ### Prerequisites